jopppis/cgi-qgis-plugin-sandbox-day/README.md

 ### Install QGIS plugin reloader
 Open QGIS and go to `Plugins` - `Manage and Install Plugins`.

+### Add NAVICI api key to QGIS

+In order to use the Navici APIs we need API key.
+For this sandbox day you will be given an API key that you should configure in QGIS by going to `Preferences - System - Environment` and adding `NAVICI_API_KEY=<API_KEY>` to the environment variables (you can use e.g. Overwrite method in Apply).

 ### Setup up virtual environment

 On Windows run: